theryangeary/homelab/README.md

 Therefore:

+1. This repo should aim to be a monorepo.
+As much as possible should remain inside this repo to avoid introducing dependencies.
+Only home grown projects that are truly worth something in their own right outside of my homelab should be moved to an independant repository.
-1. all data created/accessed by containers that is not ephemeral (i.e. if it is destroyed forever no one cares) should be stored in a subdirectory of ./data
+1. All data created/accessed by containers that is not ephemeral (i.e. if it is destroyed forever no one cares) should be stored in a subdirectory of ./data
 1. ./data will be backed up to an external system
 1. No config should be volume mounted for deployments (it is fine for